theycallmemac/odin/DOCS.md

 In regards to distributed systems, in particular with raft based systems, it’s advisable to run 3-node clusters or 5-node clusters.
 This is recommended as:
 - 3-node clusters can tolerate a failure in 1 node
 - 5-node clusters can tolerate a failure in any 2 nodes

-Please consult [here]() in regards to further details on running Odin as a distributed system.

 <br/>